apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**August supermoons rises Tuesday, Aug.
-1 with Sturgeon full moon**
+**First American nuclear reactor built from scratch in decades enters commercial operation in Georgia**

-You can read more about it [here](https://www.space.com/august-supermoon-sturgeon-full-moon).
+You can read more about it [here](https://apnews.com/article/georgia-power-nuclear-reactor-vogtle-9555e3f9169f2d58161056feaa81a425).

 ## Requirements
 - Python 3.8